tilak88/Secure-Campus-Area-Network-System/README.md

 `Core Switch`: Assigned IP addresses to Multilayer switches to enable both routing and switching functionalities.

-`DHCP Server`: Ensured that all devices in the network obtain IP addresses dynamically from Active Directory (AD) servers located at the server farm site.
+`DHCP Server`: Ensured that all devices in the network **obtain IP addresses dynamically** from two **DHCP** servers located at the server farm site.

-`HSRP`: Implemented high-availability router protocols such as HSRP to achieve redundancy, load balancing, and failover capabilities.
+`HSRP`: Implemented high-availability router protocols such as **HSRP** to achieve redundancy, load balancing, and failover capabilities.

 `Static Addressing`: Allocated static IP addresses to devices located in the server room.

-`Routing Protocol`: Utilized OSPF as the routing protocol to advertise routes on the firewall, routers, and multilayer switches.
+`Routing Protocol`: Utilized **OSPF** as the routing protocol to advertise routes on the firewall, routers, and multilayer switches.

 `Standard ACL for SSH`: Established a simple standard ACL on the VTY line to permit remote administrative tasks via SSH only for the Senior Network Security Engineer PC.

 `Cisco ASA Firewall`: Configured default static routes, basic settings, security levels, zones, and policies to define access control and resource utilization within the network.

+# 5. Security Measures

+`Firewalls`: Implemented Cisco ASA Firewalls to manage and filter traffic.

+`ACLs`: Configured standard and extended ACLs to restrict access based on IP addresses and traffic types.

+`VLAN Segmentation`: Segmented network traffic to improve security and manageability.

+`Port Security`: Implemented PortFast and BPDUguard on switch ports to prevent STP attacks.

+`HSRP`: Configured for high availability and redundancy.

+`Authentication`: SSH for secure remote access, with access restricted by ACLs.